PARENT AS THE "TEACHER"

 they have the ability and right to learn

 they are curious & creative

 they can succeed

-We employ only evidence-based practice in the field of special education, the treatment of autism and other developmental disabilities, the treatment of dyslexia and other learning disorders, and the support of social/emotional needs.
+We employ only evidence-based practice in the field of general and special education, effective for ALL learners.
+However, they are also proven and research-based in the treatment of autism and other developmental disabilities, in the treatment of dyslexia and other learning disorders, and in the support of social/emotional needs.